Skip to content

 Within SMILE lies this firm thread that not many of the people surrounding Rose fully trust what she’s going through, and the constant sense of paranoia that it creates becomes an unnerving watch for the viewer.
 STARBURST talks with Sosie Bacon (MARE OF EASTTOWN), Jessie T. Usher (THE BOYS), and Kyle Gallner (SCREAM) to dig into some of the trust issues and dynamics that the movie projects, whilst avoiding spoiler territory!

-STARBURST: Parker Finn [Writer / director] describes Smile as an “escalating nightmare”, which is pretty accurate, however, how would you all personally describe the tone and overall feel of the movie to someone that’s about to watch it for the first time?
+STARBURST: Parker Finn [Writer/director] describes Smile as an “escalating nightmare”, which is pretty accurate; however, how would you all personally describe the tone and overall feel of the movie to someone who’s about to watch it for the first time?

 Kyle Gallner: I would call it a 90-minute-long panic attack!